 2 Touch the time that the screen will remain locked on the Lock Screen popup.

 Figure 5-26 Lock screen popup

-- 3 A red lock icon will appear on the information bar. - 4 To unlock the screen, touch the red lock icon and touch Unlock Screen on the Lock Screen menu.
+- 3 A red lock icon will appear on the information bar. - 4 To unlock the screen, touch the red lock icon A and Screen menu.